simonamtoft/chora/README.md

 - Don't think mov should be able to move a register value bigger than 1 into p-reg.
 - Store instruction queue in instruction cache instead?
 - When writing to predicate register file AND with 0b0111. (page 16 Handbook)
-- AND immediates with the appropriate length.
-- Should there be a difference whether e.g. add, addi or addl is written?
 - Implemented compiler generated nops.
 Is this a good idea?
 - Should there also be nops after a store in some cases?